trifectatechfoundation/trifectatech-website/content/blog/Announcing Zstandard in Rust.md

 +++

-Over the past year we've been silently working on our third compression project.
-After [zlib](https://github.com/trifectatechfoundation/zlib-rs) and [bzip2](https://github.com/trifectatechfoundation/libbzip2-rs) we're taking on zstd with [libzstd-rs-sys](https://github.com/trifectatechfoundation/libzstd-rs-sys).
+Over the past year, we've been silently working on our third compression project.
+After [zlib](https://github.com/trifectatechfoundation/zlib-rs) and [bzip2](https://github.com/trifectatechfoundation/libbzip2-rs) we're now taking on zstd with [libzstd-rs-sys](https://github.com/trifectatechfoundation/libzstd-rs-sys), and are proud to announce its first release.

 <!-- more -->